-Many rehabilitation actions have occurred, and are underway, to improve the health of the Wimmera River and its fish community.
-These are informed in particular by the Wimmera Waterway Strategy 2014-2022.
+A range of activities to improve river and fish health are informed in particular by the Wimmera Waterway Strategy 2014-2022.
 These include actions to improve water quality, manage erosion and sedimentation, improve riparian habitats through revegetation, weed control and fencing of riparian areas, installation of fish habitat and angler access platforms, allocations of water for the environment, fish stockings and control of Carp.

-Some monitoring of the fish community occurs including as part of the Victorian Environmental Flows Monitorina and Assessment Program (VEFMAP).
+Some monitoring of the fish community occurs including as part of the Victorian Environmental Flows Monitoring and Assessment Program (VEFMAP).
 The Wimmera Catchment Management Authority, DELWP and the Victorian Fisheries Authority support rehabilitation and management of the Wimmera River and its fish community.